 Preparation: ADA Accessibility

-In accordance with the Department of Justice’s amended regulation implementing Title III of the 1990 Americans with Disabilities Act (ADA) regarding "Other Power‐Driven Mobility Devices,” The Nature Conservancy is completing an assessment of its nature preserves in Wisconsin.
+In accordance with the Department of Justice’s amended regulation implementing Title III of the 1990 Americans with Disabilities Act (ADA) regarding "Other Power‐Driven Mobility Devices,” The Nature Conservancy completed an assessment of its nature preserves in Wisconsin.
 Please visit our nature preserve accessibility assessment page for more information.

 All of The Nature Conservancy preserves on this Web site are open year-round, from dawn to dusk.